letolabs/the-little-cloud-foundry-book/en/cf.md

         Infrastructure-as-a-service
         ---------------------------

-While there are many different definitions of PaaS floating around the market currently, there are a few functions that are specifically the task of PaaS:
+While there are many different murky definitions of PaaS floating around the market currently, there are a few functions that are usually the task of PaaS:

- * live deploying web application code
+ * Deploying new code to your application
- * allocating server resources dynamically
+ * Allocating application services + resources dynamically
- * server monitoring
+ * Application health monitoring
- * sending http requests to IaaS servers (this needs work)
+ * Load balancing

 ## What is Cloud Foundry?

-The name "Cloud Foundry" can be used to refer to either the still beta commercial VMware product at cloudfoundry.com or the Cloud Foundry Open Source Project.
-In this book, "Cloud Foundry" will always refer to the open source project, unless otherwise stated.
+The name "Cloud Foundry" can be used to refer to either the commercial VMware product at cloudfoundry.com or the Cloud Foundry Open Source Project.
+In this book, "Cloud Foundry" will always refer to the open source project, unless otherwise noted.

-Cloud Foundry consists of a large amount of Ruby code along with a small amount of C and Shell scripts that run on top of Ubuntu LTS.
-The C code is used to manage Linux containers at the kernel level using a similar strategy as the Linux kernel user space program "lxc".
+Cloud Foundry consists of a large amount of Ruby code along with a small amount of C, and shell scripts that run on top of Ubuntu LTS.
+The C code (Warden) is used to manage Linux containers at the kernel level using a similar strategy as the Linux kernel user space program "lxc".
 CF also consists of many configuration files in YAML format.

+The vmc client is written in Ruby and speaks JSON to a Cloud Foundry HTTP endpoint.

 ## Features